-IN WITNESS WHEREOF, the parties here Agreement on this day of eto have executed this Collective Bargaining, 2020.
-Signed on behalf of: Saskatchewan Government and General Employees' Union Signed on behalf of: The Saskatchewan Workers' Compensation Board Signature On File Signature On File Debbie Wallace, Chair Phil Germain Chief Executive Officer Signature On File Jared Hungle Signature On File Stuart Cunningham Signature On File Beth Antoshkiw Signature On File Trevor Hall Signature On File Hannah Gasper, SGEU LRO Signature On File Tara Addison Signature On File David Gwilliam
+IN WITNESS WHEREOF, the parties hereto have executed this Collective Bargaining Agreement on this 21 day of March, 2025.

+Signed on behalf of: Saskatchewan Government and General Employees' Union Signed on behalf of: The Saskatchewan Workers' Compensation Board
-Compensation -2017 -2022

-- 1. Term of Agreement January 1, 2017 December 31, 2022

-- 2. Monetary Package 2017

-- (a) Effective January 1, 2017:

-GWI - 0% applied to wages in effect as of January 1, 2017

-- 3. Monetary Package 2018 - (a) Effective January 1, 2018:

-GWI - 0% applied to wages in effect as of January 1, 2018

-- 4. Monetary Package -2019 - (a) Effective January 1, 2019:

-GWI - 1% applied to wages in effect as of January 1, 2019

-- full retro to January 1, 2019 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise

-Effective Date of Ratification
+Signature On File Signature On File

+Lisa Jardine, Bargaining Unit Chairperson Phil Germain Chief Executive Officer

+Signature On File Signature On File

+Joelle Morrison Trevor Hall

+Signature On File Signature On File

+Beth Antoshkiw David Gwilliam

+Signature On File Signature On File

+Sherry Yasinski-Smith Allison Noble

+Signature On File

+Hannah Gasper, SGEU Labour Relations Officer

+COMPENSATION -2023 -2025
-- 5. Monetary Package -2020 - (a) Effective January 1, 2020

-GWI -2% applied to wages in effect as of January 1, 2020

-- increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise - 6.
-Monetary Package -2021 - (a) Effective January 1, 2021 - GWI -2% applied to wages in effect as of January 1, 2021 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise.

-- 7 Monetary Package 2022 - (a) Effective January 1, 2022 - GWI 1.5% applied to wages in effect as of January 1, 2022 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise. - (b) Effective January 1, 2022 .5% increase to pension contributions in PEPP. - 8.
-Enhanced Maternity/Paternity/Adoption leave top up benefit from 75% to 95%.
-This will take effect date of ratification for all current employees.
-It is understood that where an employee is already in receipt of top up at the date of ratification, the rate of top up will increase to 95% as of that date and for the remainder of their eligible period. - 9.
-Employees who terminated during the 2019 calendar year may request, for a period of 30 days after signing, pro rata retroactive pay based on the portion of the year worked.
+- 1. Term of Agreement January 1, 2023 December 31, 2025 - 2.
+Monetary Package 2023 - (a) Effective January 1, 2023: - GWI 3% applied to wages in effect as of January 1, 2023 - full retro to January 1, 2023 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise - 3.
+Monetary Package 2024 - (a) Effective January 1, 2024: - GWI 3% applied to wages in effect as of January 1, 2024 - full retro to January 1, 2024 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise - 4.
+Monetary Package -2025 - (a) Effective January 1, 2025: - GWI 1.5% applied to wages in effect as of January 1, 2025 - increase doesn't apply to market adjusted staff nor anyone with an agreed-upon arrangement that states otherwise - (b) PEPP 0.5% increase to PEPP Contributions for the Employer and the employees. - 5.
+All language and the Shift differential increase is in effect October 31, 2024. - 6.
+Employees who terminated after January 1, 2023 may request, for a period of 30 days after signing, pro rata retroactive pay based on the portion of the year(s) worked.

+APPENDIX 'A-1' Pay Scales 2023 - 2025

-APPENDIX 'A-1' Pay Scales 2017 - 2022
+APPENDIX 'A-1' Pay Scales 2023 - 2025